 A practice lab for patient-centred clinical innovation

-The Zurich Applied Digital Health Center researches digital health solutions in the hospital context and implements them efficiently and with practical relevance.
-Core topics are the research of Patient Reported Outcome Measures (PROM), Patient Empowerment, Remote Monitoring and related technologies together with hospitals, industry partners and universities.
+Digital Health Zurich researches digital health solutions in the hospital context and implements them efficiently and with practical relevance.
+Core topics are Patient Reported Outcome Measure (PROMs), remote monitoring, integrated care and related technologies as well as empowerment of patients and staff.

-As a core project, the centre is developing a PROM platform that includes a digital PROM infrastructure and higher-level governance.
+As a core project, we are developing a PROM platform that includes a digital PROM infrastructure and higher-level governance.
 This platform will be used to research new mobile technologies for the collection and analysis of patient data.

 Together with clinics, industry partners and universities, a digital Zurich ecosystem is thus being established in the healthcare sector on a sustainable basis.
 By launching digital innovations that lead to sustainable improvements in medical care and healthcare, Zurich is positioned as a “Smart Health City”.

 Prof. Dr. Sven Hirsch, ZHAW Life Sciences und Facility Management, Center for Computational Health